sylleryum/getTopTracks/README.md

 * Simply press in "Get started" to authorize this app to create playlists/add songs to your spotify<br>
 * This application let's you paste several artists and/or albums and then adds to the selected or created Spotify playlist
 * If there are songs duplicates between pasted artist and the album it justs adds the song once (E.g if one pastes artist A and Album B from artist A and 2 of the 3 top songs from album and artist are the same, these 2 songs are added only once)
+* You can also paste a chart from Rate Your Music Website I.E: https://rateyourmusic.com/charts/top/album/2017 and the application will add the number of the best songs selected (see Issues/next steps)
 * You can either create a new playlist or add songs to an existing one<br>
 * Paste song name (preferably in the format of artist name - song name)<br>
 * One song per line<br>

+## Issues/next steps
+* The feature of getting top songs from RYM is not available through http://gettoptracks.herokuapp.com/ as RYM blocks the access, to use the same you have to clone the repo and run it locally